robertour/langdect/README.md

 Then introduce the text for which you want to detect the language.
 Usually it gives good results for a paragraph of text

-# Testing (Idea)
+### Testing (Idea)
 An alternatively and seemingly quicker way to index the dictionaries and reduce dimensionalities is provided by

     python3 nongram.py 3

-Here, the characters inside the ngrams are ignored
+Here, the characters inside the ngrams are ignored, I called nongrams.
+For example the text "hello" would have the following nongrams of size 3: h_l, e_l, l_o.

-# Implementation details where improvements are possible/required
+### Implementation details where improvements are possible/required

 1. there is no control of stop words
 2. the only characters controlled are '\n' and ' '